 Safety in India

-Terrorists are “very likely to try to carry out attacks in India”, says the FCO, and tourists are advised to be vigilant and take extra precaution in public places including those visited by foreigners such as religious sites, markets, festival venues and beaches.
+Terrorists are “very likely to try to carry out attacks in India”, says the FCDO, and tourists are advised to be vigilant and take extra precaution in public places including those visited by foreigners such as religious sites, markets, festival venues and beaches.

-At the time of writing (July 2020) the FCO advises against all travel to:
+At the time of writing (July 2020) the FCDO advises against all travel to:

 - The immediate vicinity of the border with Pakistan, other than at Wagah (currently closed due to Coronavirus)

 - Jammu and Kashmir, with the exception of (i) travel within the city of Jammu, (ii) travel by air to the city of Jammu, and (iii) travel within the Union Territory of Ladakh

-- The tourist destinations of Pahalgam, Gulmarg and Sonamarg, the city of Srinagar and the Jammu-Srinagar national highway are within the areas where the FCO advise against all travel
+- The tourist destinations of Pahalgam, Gulmarg and Sonamarg, the city of Srinagar and the Jammu-Srinagar national highway are within the areas where the FCDO advise against all travel

 Severe air pollution is a major health hazard in Delhi – the most polluted city in the world, as well as several other cities.
 Children, the elderly and anyone with pre-existing medical conditions such as asthma or lung conditions should take extra precautions.
 Carry face masks and check the air quality on the World Health Organization (WHO) website before you travel.

 UK health authorities have classified India as having a risk of Zika infection (ZIKV).
 ZIKV is transmitted by mosquitoes, so take extra protection.

 There are several major mountain ranges in India and keen hikers will be spoilt for choice when choosing which mountain to tackle.